- Where do you deliver?

 Returns accepted for change of mind on goods purchased online within 30 days from date of invoice or at any time if goods are deemed faulty.

-- What are my options when I return an item bought from the website?
+- What are my options when I return an item bought from the National Hip Pocket website?

-Hip Pocket Workwear & Safety provides you with three return options for faulty or incorrectly delivered goods, for deliveries within Australia where our change of mind policy applies.
+Hip Pocket Workwear & Safety provides you with two return options for faulty or incorrectly delivered goods, for deliveries within Australia where our change of mind policy applies.

 - How long will it take to get a refund?